Installation with a focus on community participation and education

 The exhibition is regarded as a success by those involved.
 Intended to provide inmates with the means to explore ideas of justice through the Magna Carta, its collaborative nature was perhaps the biggest success of all.
 The continued partnership between Erlestoke and Salisbury Cathedral demonstrates the degree to which this project succeeded in its goal of bridging the barrier between inmates and the wider community.

-When asked what she might change if she had the chance to organise the project again, Cresswell responded that she would have liked to have run parallel workshops at which participants outside the Erlestoke community could have made their own ceramic artworks.
-Cresswell was interested in how those might have compared with those made by the inmates, and would have used this as basis for a dialogue between the two groups.
+When asked what she might change if she had the chance to organise the project again, Creswell responded that she would have liked to have run parallel workshops at which participants outside the Erlestoke community could have made their own ceramic artworks.
+Creswell was interested in how those might have compared with those made by the inmates, and would have used this as basis for a dialogue between the two groups.

 ‘It’s helpful to do these things in prison I think because it is refreshing to know that even though you are in prison you can still be a functional part of society in some small way’ Erlestoke project participant